sio2project/sio2jail/README.md

 You may need to run

     sysctl -w kernel.perf_event_paranoid=-1

+Additionally, if you want to use sandboxing on older kernels, you'll need to run

     sysctl -w kernel.unprivileged_userns_clone=1

-or to enable these options in your /etc/sysctl.conf in order to run sio2jail.
+For both settings, you may also put these options in your /etc/sysctl.conf.
+This will make the settings persist across reboots.

 running tests
 -------------